cmkobel/CompareM2/README.md

 It is a joint project between Department of Clinical Microbiology Odense at Odense Universityhospital, and Department of Clinical Microbiology Skejby, at Aarhus Universityhospital.

 ## Usage
-Make a directory with a few fasta files you want to investigate and possibly compare.
+Make a directory with the assembly-files you want to investigate and possibly compare.
-Go into that directory in the terminal, and run the command `assemblycomparator2`. assemblycomparator2 will then create a sub-directory containing a plethora of analyses.
+Go into that directory in the terminal, and run the command `assemblycomparator2_slurm` or `assemblycomparator2_local`. assemblycomparator2 will then create a sub-directory containing a plethora of analyses.

-We are also working on finishing an automatically generated report, which will make it easy to explore these analyses without rummaging around on the filesystem.
-That is it!
+#### Some useful commands
+  - Execute a 'dry run'.
+That is, show the jobs which will run, without triggering the computation.

+    `assemblycomparator2_slurm -n`

+  - Execute all jobs up until (inclusive) a specific rule in the job graph:

+    `assemblycomparator2_slurm --until mlst

+  - Select a specific MLST-scheme to use on all of the samples: (defaults to automatic)

+    `assemblycomparator2_slurm --config mlst_scheme=hpylori`

+  - Select a specific roary blastp-identity: (defaults to 95)

+    `assemblycomparator2_slurm --config roary_blastp_identity=90`

+  - Rerun a specific rule, (might be necessary if some parts of the report is missing).
+    `assemblycomparator2_slurm -R report`